lassesofus/MLOPS-Exam-Project/reports/README.md

 When we encountered bugs while running our experiments, our primary method of debugging was using the built-in debugger in VS Code.
 This allowed us to set breakpoints in our code and step through the execution line by line to identify the source of the issue.
 Additionally, we also used more simple print statements to check the values of variables at various stages of the code to further narrow down the problem.

 In addition to debugging, we also performed a single profiling run to investigate our code for any possible areas of improvement.
 Profiling allowed us to identify any bottlenecks or inefficiencies in our code, such as computationally expensive operations or excessive use of memory.
-Based on the results of our profiling, we made changes to optimize our code and improve the performance.

 Overall, we believe that our code is functional and efficient, but there is always room for improvement.